ZacharyJkobban/Resume/README.md

 ## Education
 - **Kenyon College, Gambier, OH**
   B.A. in Economics and Mathematics, _Anticipated Graduation: May 2025_
-  Relevant Coursework: Linear Algebra, Partial Differential Equations, Economic Policy With Data, Data Analysis, Advanced Micro and Macroeconomics, Multivariable Calculus, Programming in Python and Java
+  Relevant Coursework: Linear Algebra, Partial Differential Equations, Economic Policy With Data, Data Analysis, Advanced Micro and Macroeconomics, Real Analysis, Programming in Python and Java

 - **The College Preparatory School, Oakland, CA**
   High School Diploma, _Graduated: May 2021_